 Street markets are a living, breathing part of London's history.
 They are part of the fabric of the city and each market reflects the character of its neighbourhood.
 For hundreds of years markets have provided livelihoods for people living in London and a source of affordable (and sometimes luxury) produce and items.

-The final films provide a fascinating history of four of London's street markets across London as told by traders and shoppers.
+The final films provide a fascinating history of four of London's street markets and Tooting's indoor markets as told by traders and shoppers.
 The films also provide a vivid snapshot of the markets as they are today.

 Each of the films have been shown locally and are available on this website.